Myrmex/overview/cadmus/dev/history/b-rdbms.md

 }
 ```

+⚠️ `AddItemEid` is an extension method found in package `Cadmus.Graph.Extras`.

 >Note that you can provide a totally different connection string template for the graph database (named `Graph`).
 Anyway, if such string does not exist, the template of `Index` will be used.
 This allows old code work without having to change connection strings settings.

 (4) in `ConfigureServices`, ensure to call _both_ these methods: